ManuelePasini/slides-markdown/slides/digital_twins.md

 ##### Cons

-- Poor read performances on random accesses on small chunks of data
+- Poor read performances on random accesses on small chunks of data (bloom filters are used to mitigate)
+- Requires constant compaction and compression
+- Read/space amplification

 ## InfluxDB - Data Model